Last Updated on

 If your balance fluctuates a lot and you have a bunch of transactions, then you probably want to go with a bank that doesn’t charge any fees or require a monthly minimum amount.
 But if you do have a significant chunk of change in there and don’t plan on moving it, you have a bit more flexibility in terms of finding the right chequing account for you.

 Is it Important to Have a No-Fee Chequing Account?

 At first glance, it may seem obvious that you would want a no-fee chequing account.
 After all, the goal with good personal banking is to be able to save as much as your hard-earned money as possible.
 However, while a no-fee chequing account may sound appealing, there may be better options for you.

 No-fee chequing accounts are usually the most basic accounts on the market, often with no added benefits and a limited number of monthly transactions.
 However, depending on your financial situation and standing with the financial institution of your choice, you may be able to have free access to a chequing account with more to offer.
 Additionally, there are a few accounts on the market that go above and beyond the traditional “basic” free chequing account.
 Tangerine’s no fee chequing account is an example: it is free but has the added bonus of offering interest.

 Luckily, there are loopholes.
-With BMO Performance Plan and Scotia One, one way to escape paying chequing account fees is to maintain maintaining a monthly minimum balance.
+With BMO Performance Plan and Scotiabank's Preferred Package, one way to escape paying chequing account fees is to maintain maintaining a monthly minimum balance.
 Another method is through bank loyalty.
 If you have several accounts or products through one financial institution, they may be willing to waive the banking fees on your personal chequing account.
 Lastly, look at rewards or cashback as a way of skirting fees.
-Since Scotia One is a rewards chequing account, you may even earn enough points to justify paying a monthly fee, as well as get the added benefit of a brick and mortar bank.
+Since Scotia's Preferred Package is a rewards chequing account, you may even earn enough points to justify paying a monthly fee, as well as get the added benefit of a brick and mortar bank.